Artist Profile

 - Current Agency: Discovery Next

-Hashimoto Kanna is a Japanese actress and former idol singer, born in 1999 in Fukuoka.
-She is currently active primarily in film, television, and advertising in Japan.
-She was previously a member of the local idol group Rev. from DVL before fully devoting herself to acting.
-After leaving the group, she signed with the talent agency Discovery Next and built her acting portfolio through popular live-action film adaptations, while also maintaining a steady presence in commercials and major national television programs.
+Hashimoto Kanna (born 1999 in Fukuoka) is a Japanese actress and former idol.
+Hashimoto currently operates primarily in film, television, and commercials in Japan.
+Before focusing on acting, Hashimoto was a member of the local idol group Rev. from DVL.
+Hashimoto is managed by Discovery Next and maintains a portfolio of live-action manga adaptations, commercials, and national television programs.

 Early life

-Hashimoto Kanna grew up in Fukuoka, Japan.
-At the age of 11, she joined the local talent training school Active Hakata, where she began performing and making her first appearances on regional television.
-This foundation in Fukuoka led to her participation in the groups DVL and later Rev. from DVL, before branching out into minor acting roles and modeling work—laying the groundwork for her professional career in Tokyo.
+Hashimoto grew up in Fukuoka, Japan.
+In 2010, Hashimoto joined the local talent agency Active Hakata and began performing in regional television.
+This background led to participation in the group DVL and later Rev. from DVL, followed by minor roles and modeling.

 Career

-In 2011, Hashimoto made her film debut with a supporting role in I Wish (directed by Hirokazu Kore-eda).
-At the same time, she frequently appeared in children’s theater productions organized by her agency, as well as in local television dramas and entertainment projects in Fukuoka.
+In 2011, Hashimoto made a film debut in I Wish, directed by Hirokazu Kore-eda.
+During this period, Hashimoto participated in children’s plays organized by the management agency, as well as local television dramas and entertainment projects in Fukuoka.

-In 2014, Rev. from DVL released their debut single LOVE-arigatou- and officially entered the mainstream music industry.
-Concurrently, Hashimoto began receiving offers to appear in films and television programs.
+In 2014, Rev. from DVL released the debut single “LOVE-arigatou-“.
+Following this release, Hashimoto began receiving offers for films and television programs.

-In 2017, following the disbandment of Rev. from DVL, Hashimoto officially pursued acting as a solo career.
-That year, she appeared in live-action films such as Gintama and The Disastrous Life of Saiki K., and starred as the female lead in the Fuji TV drama Keishichō Ikimono Gakari.
+In 2017, Hashimoto pursued an independent acting career following the disbandment of Rev. from DVL.
+In 2017, Hashimoto appeared in the live-action films Gintama and The Disastrous Life of Saiki K., and starred in the Fuji TV drama Keishichō Ikimono Gakari.

-From 2017 to 2020, Hashimoto continued to work steadily in major film projects, including Gintama 2, Kingdom, and Kaguya-sama: Love Is War.
-Her consistent presence in high-profile manga adaptations solidified her status in Japan’s commercial film industry.
+Between 2017 and 2020, Hashimoto appeared in major film projects, including Gintama 2, Kingdom, and Kaguya-sama: Love Is War.

-In 2022, Hashimoto expanded into theater, taking on the role of Chihiro in the stage musical adaptation of Spirited Away, performed at the Imperial Theatre in Tokyo.
-In 2024, she reprised the role for the international production at the London Coliseum, marking a rare appearance of a young Japanese actress on the London stage.
+In 2022, Hashimoto transitioned to theater, performing the role of Chihiro in the stage adaptation of Spirited Away at the Imperial Theatre in Tokyo.

 Fun facts

-- Once set a Guinness World Record by pulling out 157 tissues in one minute.
+- She set a Guinness World Record by pulling 157 tissues from a box in one minute.

-- On set, can remember the names of hundreds of staff members and chat with each one.
+- She is noted for her ability to remember the names of hundreds of staff members and interact with them.